-This Homemade Sazon Seasoning Mix is made with pantry staples and easy to make!
-This DIY spice blend is perfect for adding a punch of flavor to Spanish and Mexican dishes!
-NO MSG or weird, unhealthy additives!
-Hi, friends!
+This Homemade Sazon Seasoning Mix is made with pantry spices and dried herbs in 5 minutes (or less!)!
+This DIY Sazon spice blend is perfect for adding a punch of flavor to Mexican dishes and Spanish cuisine!
+NO MSG or weird, unhealthy additives – just robust, delicious Spanish flavors!

 While store-bought seasonings can be convenient, they can also contain too much salt and weird additives.

 The great thing about any homemade seasoning is you are in control of what (and how much) goes in it!
 Plus, it’s a fantastic way to use up pantry spices you have had in your cabinet that are about to expire!

 This easy Sazon spice blend is all about maximum flavor, minimum effort and zero additives!

 This Latin seasoning is made with pantry staples and it’s a magical way to add bold flavor to a variety of dishes!

 From pulled pork, beef or chicken to fish, beans or rice, you are going to want to put this seasoning on everything!!
 It’s the perfect blend to have on hand in your kitchen and such an easy way to jazz up any dish!

 Sazon, pronounced sa-son, is a type of flavorful seasoning, or seasoning salt, used in Spanish and Mexican cooking.
 Since Sazon means ‘seasoning’ in Spanish, it is easy to see where the name for this multi-purpose seasoning comes from.